AdaCore/ada-spark-rfcs/considered/rfc-finalization.rst

 .. code:: ada

-  do null; and then terminate with
+  do null; and then at exit
     Ada.Text_IO.Put_Line ("Why, oh why didn't I take the blue pill?");
-  end do;
+  end exit;

 would still be a possible way to write deferred statements with no connection to any previous code.
 Here, the programmer at least makes their intention explicit,